5monkeys/djedi-cms/djedi-react/README.md

 requests would go to `https://api.example.com/internal/djedi/load_many` instead.

-You probably want to set the `baseUrl` conditionally based on whether the code runs on the server (an internal network URL) on in the browser (a public URL).
+You probably want to set the `baseUrl` conditionally based on whether the code runs on the server (an internal network URL) or in the browser (a public URL).

 ##### `batchInterval`